JustinBeckwith/linkinator/README.md

         Automatically retry requests that return HTTP 429 responses and include a 'retry-after' header.
 Defaults to false.

+    --retry-errors,
+        Automatically retry requests that return 5xx or unknown response.

+    --retry-errors-count,
+        How many times should an error be retried?

+    --retry-errors-jitter,
+        Random jitter applied to error retry.

     --server-root
         When scanning a locally directory, customize the location on disk where the server is started.
 Defaults to the path passed in [LOCATION].